shannon-martin/dundee-recovery-map/README.md

 Alcohol-related hospital admission rates in Scotland show large changes over time, with a general rise from the late 1990s into the mid-2000s, followed by periods of stabilisation and decline.
 Despite some reduction from peak levels, rates remain high in recent years, indicating that alcohol-related harm continues to place pressure on hospital services.

 ![Figure 8](figures/figure8.png)
-> *National trends in alcohol-related hospital admissions, Scotland, 1997/98–2023/24.
+> *Figure 8: National trends in alcohol-related hospital admissions, Scotland, 1997/98–2023/24.
 European age-standardised rates (EASR) of alcohol-related hospital admissions per 100,000 population in Scotland, combining general acute and psychiatric admissions, from 1997/98 to 2023/24.*

 ##### Dundee City versus Scotland: all alcohol conditions (Figure 9)
 Across the entire time series, **Dundee City consistently records higher alcohol-related hospital admission rates than the Scottish average**.
 The gap between Dundee and Scotland is persistent rather than temporary, suggesting long-standing local or structural factors rather than short-term fluctuations.

 ![Figure 9](figures/figure9.png)
-> *Alcohol-related hospital admission rates: Dundee City compared with Scotland, 1997/98–2023/24.
+> *Figure 9: Alcohol-related hospital admission rates: Dundee City compared with Scotland, 1997/98–2023/24.
 Comparison of alcohol-related hospital admission rates (EASR per 100,000) between Dundee City and Scotland overall, 1997/98–2023/24.*

 ##### Mental and behavioural disorders due to alcohol (Figure 10)
 Differences between Dundee and Scotland are **even more pronounced** for alcohol-related mental and behavioural disorders.
 Dundee’s admission rates exceed the national average in most years, indicating a disproportionate concentration of alcohol-related mental health harm and sustained pressure on psychiatric services.

 ![Figure 10](figures/figure10.png)
-> *Alcohol-related mental and behavioural disorder hospital admissions: Dundee City compared with Scotland, 1997/98–2023/24.
+> *Figure 10: Alcohol-related mental and behavioural disorder hospital admissions: Dundee City compared with Scotland, 1997/98–2023/24.
 European age-standardised rates (EASR per 100,000) of hospital admissions for mental and behavioural disorders due to alcohol, comparing Dundee City with Scotland overall, 1997/98–2023/24.*

 ##### Excess admissions in Dundee (Figure 11)